itemisCREATE/statecharts/README.md

 #Yakindu Statechart Tools
 # (http://www.statecharts.org)

-The free to use, open source toolkit YAKINDU Statechart Tools (SCT) provides an integrated modeling environment for the specification and development of reactive, event-driven systems based on the concept of statecharts.
+The free to use, open source toolkit YAKINDU Statechart Tools (SCT) provides an integrated modeling environment for the specification and development of reactive, event-driven systems based on the concept of Harel statecharts.

 ## How to Contribute

+We appreciate any feedback and there are various ways to contribute feedback:

+* Report bugs and request features in our issue tracker.
+* Ask questions and get support in our <a href="https://groups.google.com/forum/embed/?place=forum/yakindu-user#!forum/yakindu-user">google group</a>
+* visit our <a  href="http://sttecharts.org">web page</a> take a look at blog posts tutorials etc.
+* get the source code (see below)

+## Setting up the development environment

 1. Download and start <a href="https://wiki.eclipse.org/Eclipse_Oomph_Installer" target="_blank">Oomph</a> and the <a href="https://raw.githubusercontent.com/Yakindu/statecharts/master/StatechartTools.setup" target="_blank">Oomph-Setup file</a> (rightclick, *save as...*).
 2. On the initial page, click on the *Switch to advanced mode* button in the top right.